space-wizards/docs/src/en/space-station-14/round-flow/antagonists/contracts-and-rep.md

 Objective Items
 - Blood-Red Bug
   - A bug that can be placed on walls, in plant pots, or even in food.
-Has no effect on crew besides.
+Has no effect on crew.
 Should make a beeping noise and have a slight glow to show where it is.
 Is a tiny item
 - Tracker Bead
   - A small bead which transmits its location should it be placed on a person.
 This person will always be on the crew monitor system as coords active.
 Is a tiny item
 - Syndicate Fultons